Darrel J. Papillion

-Darrel James Papillion (born October 19, 1968) is an American lawyer from Louisiana who serves as a United States district judge of the United States District Court for the Eastern District of Louisiana.
+Darrel James Papillion (born 1968) is an American lawyer from Louisiana who serves as a United States district judge of the United States District Court for the Eastern District of Louisiana.

 Early life and education

-Papillion was born on October 19, 1968, in Eunice, Louisiana.
+Papillion was born in 1968 in Eunice, Louisiana.
 He received a Bachelor of Arts from Louisiana State University and A&M College in 1990 and a Juris Doctor from the Paul M. Hebert Law Center at Louisiana State University in 1994.

 Career

 From 1994 to 1995, Papillion served as a law clerk for Associate Justice Catherine D. Kimball of the Louisiana Supreme Court.
 From 1995 to 1999, he was an associate at McGlinchey Stafford A.P.L.C. and from 1999 to 2001, he was an associate at Moore, Walters & Thompson, A.P.L.C.
 From 2001 to 2009, he was a partner at Moore, Walters, Thompson, Thomas, Papillion & Cullens, A.P.L.C.
 From 2009 to 2023, he was a partner with Walters, Papillion, Thomas, Cullens, LLC in Baton Rouge, Louisiana.
 As a lawyer, he focused on product liability, personal injury, and wrongful death cases.
 Since 2000, he has been an adjunct professor at Paul M. Hebert Law Center and from 2005 to 2006 he was an adjunct professor at Southern University Law Center.

 From 2013 to 2014, he was president of the Baton Rouge Bar Association and from 2016 to 2017 he served as president of the Louisiana State Bar Association.
 From 2020 until becoming a federal judge, Papillion served on the Board of Directors of the Innocence Project of New Orleans.